 If you have active Twitter and Facebook profiles, you’ll probably get an influx of followers once your campaign launches.
 This will be useful for future marketing and engagement.
 That same logic applies for your website.
 Not only will it give you a chance to get attention, it’ll also provide you with a great head start on building an email list for future engagement—and sales.

 For a detailed tutorial, here’s a guide on moving from Kickstarter to Shopify that covers everything you need to know about setting up a web presence to take pre-orders, capitalize on your campaign’s momentum, and make the move to a sustainable long-term business when it’s done.

 Learn how to create your online store

-Get step-by-step help setting up a Shopify store for your campaign with Shopify Academy’s new course, Getting Started With Shopify.
+Get step-by-step help setting up a Shopify store for your campaign with Shopify Compass’s new course, Getting Started With Shopify.
 Learn from a six-figure store owner who built her business on Shopify and can help you build yours, too.